whad-team/whad-client/doc/source/ble/started.rst

 Close connection
 ~~~~~~~~~~~~~~~~

-To close an existing connection, simply call the `disconnect()` method of the class:`whad.ble.profile.device.PeripheralDevice` class:
+To close an existing connection, simply call the `disconnect()` method of the :class:`whad.ble.profile.device.PeripheralDevice` class:

 .. code-block:: python